santosh/personalweb/README.md

 ## Getting Started

+Make sure mongodb is installed.
+Instruction for installation can be found on [MongoDB docs][installation docs] website.
 Make a virtual environment if you haven't already so that you're not messing up your system level packages.
 Install packages with `pip install -r requirements.txt`.

     python3 -m venv .venv
     source .venv/bin/activate